pvcraven/2017_web_security/source/ddos/ddos.rst

 One of the most interesting things they found while analyzing this attack was a list of hardcoded IP addresses the Mirai bots are programmed to avoid when performing IP scans.
-It include the U.S. Postal service, the Department of Defense, and the Internet Assigned Numbers Authority [Bek]_.
+It include the U.S. Postal service, the Department of Defense, and the Internet Assigned Numbers Authority.

 .. code-block:: plain